-For several months toward the end of 1966, the eyes of the world were focused on West Virginia, specifically on West Point.
+For several months toward the end of 1966, the eyes of the world were focused on West Virginia, specifically on Point Pleasant.
 Scores of people all reported seeing something similar.
 This creature became known as the Mothman.
 All of this seemed to lead to a terrible disaster when the Silver Bridge collapsed.
 All of this dominated headlines and newspapers.
 However, buried deep inside the pages of the press were claims of another bizarre sighting that was overshadowed by both Mothman and the Silver Bridge.
 His name was Indrid Cold, also known as The Grinning Man, and this figure has earned a reputation in American folklore that persists to this day.

 The Legend of Indrid Cold